krazydanny/laravel-repository/README.md

 **On events**

-Now let's say we want to invalidate some specific queries when you create or update a model.
+Now let's say we want to invalidate some specific queries when creating or updating a model.
 We could do something like this:

 ```php
 namespace App\Repositories;